 Most conventional low down payment programs require borrowers to pay PMI while the FHA and USDA Mortgage programs require borrowers to pay both an upfront and ongoing mortgage insurance premium (MIP).
-The 97% LTV / 3% Down Payment Program does not require borrowers to pay an upfront PMI fee and the monthly PMI fee is removed when your LTV ratio falls below 78%.
+The conventional 3% Down Mortgage Program does not require borrowers to pay an upfront PMI fee and the monthly PMI fee is removed when your LTV ratio falls below 78%.

-Along with their mortgage payment, the Fannie Mae 97% LTV / 3% Down Payment Mortgage Program requires borrowers to pay property tax, homeowners insurance and private mortgage insurance (PMI) into an impound account on a monthly basis.
+Along with their mortgage payment, the conventional 3% Down Mortgage Program requires borrowers to pay property tax, homeowners insurance and private mortgage insurance (PMI) into an impound account on a monthly basis.
 An impound account is a trust account controlled by the lender from which expenses such as taxes and insurance are paid when due.
 The impound account does not affect the amount of fees the borrower is required to pay for the mortgage.

 Maximum Loan-to-Value (LTV) Ratio